 Which other areas are planning to introduce CAZs?

 Several local authorities outside London have signalled their intention to introduce charging CAZs, however many local authorities have suspended plans for the foreseeable future.

-Birmingham’s CAZ will impose an £8/day charge on all non-compliant cars, taxis, and LGVs.
+Birmingham’s CAZ planned to impose an £8/day charge on all non-compliant cars, taxis, and LGVs.
 Non-compliant HGVs, coaches and buses will pay £50/day.
-The starting date of July 1 2020 has now been delayed (for the second time) by problems with the website where drivers can check their compliance – new date TBC.
+The starting date of July 1 2020 has now been delayed.

 Birmingham City Council have also published a draft transport plan which proposes further measures over the next decade, including banning private vehicles from travelling through the city centre and only entering and leaving through certain areas.
 They also propose rerouting the A38 and bringing in a 20mph limit on more residential roads.

 Basildon and Rochford Councils are fighting a Government order to introduce restrictions on the A127, arguing that installing a new cycle route and investing in rapid charging points is a better way to tackle illegal levels of NO2.

 Basildon and Rochford Councils are fighting a Government order to introduce a CAZ on the A127, arguing that installing a new cycle route, investing in rapid charging points and reducing speed limits is a better way to tackle illegal levels of NO2.